What’s happening on campus?

 Lastly, book a 1-1 academic advising appointment if you wish to speak privately with an advisor to map out a successful path in your program.

-You can check out additional resources from York University here.
+Check out a full list of resources from York University here.

 We encourage you to participate in the conversations taking place on and off campus, and to prioritize the types of self care and dialogue that are helpful to you personally.